New Zealand is a country full of history, culture, landscapes and adventure.

 To help you make the decision, our experts have penned their thoughts on what New Zealand’s North and South Islands are best for.

-It’s no secret that New Zealand is a great destination for thrill seekers, and the South Island is the front runner in this category.
+As the birthplace of bungee jumping, it’s no secret that New Zealand is a great destination for thrill seekers, and the South Island is the front runner in this category.
 While the North Island is great for rafting and houses an impressive array of geothermal activity, the South Island pips it at the post with the world-renowned Kawarau Bridge.
 Far from an ordinary bridge, Kawarau made its mark as the bridge that put bungee jumping firmly on the map.

 Located a short drive from Queenstown, Kawarau Bridge is New Zealand’s original bungee jump.
 At 43 metres tall, daring jumpers can even dip their heads into the Kawarau river on their descent.
 Set up in the 1980s by a couple of young enterprising Kiwis, AJ Hackett and Henry van Asch’s bungee business has lived up to its name and reached new heights.
 Since the original bungee jump involving 28 participants in 1988, more than 650,000 people have launched themselves over the edge of this historic suspension bridge.